How to select your first project, team members, and team leader when you’re getting started with Blueprinting.

 - Availability: Availability sometimes trumps ability.
 You need someone who will give this sufficient time.
 As long as they have the right attitude, the AIM coach can supply much of the experience they may lack.

 - Development: If you have a high-potential individual you want on a strong development track, this can be a big part of that.

 As you’re selecting your project, team members, and team leader keep this in mind: Many people think this is about getting this project completed.
 But that’s just a small part of the story: It’s more important to a) have a highly-successful first project that will breed more successful projects, and b) develop skills that will used over and over for many projects.

-Keywords: project, select project, first project, Blueprinting project, team members, multi-functional team, team leader, availability, development, competency, attitude, priority, natural team, attractive market, getting started
+Keywords: project, select project, choose project, identify project, first project, Blueprinting project, team members, multi-functional team, team leader, availability, development, competency, attitude, priority, natural team, attractive market, getting started